Determinant: Calculation

+Gaussian elimination

+Gaussian elimination consists of left multiplying a matrix by elementary matrices for getting a matrix in a row echelon form.
+One can restrict the computation to elementary matrices of determinant 1.
+In this case, the determinant of the resulting row echelon form equals the determinant of the initial matrix.
+As a row echelon form is a triangular matrix, its determinant is the product of the entries of its diagonal.

+So, the determinant can be computed for almost free from the result of a Gaussian elimination.

 Decomposition methods

 Some methods compute $\det(A)$ by writing the matrix as a product of matrices whose determinants can be more easily computed.
 Such techniques are referred to as decomposition methods.
 Examples include the LU decomposition, the QR decomposition or the Cholesky decomposition (for positive definite matrices).
 These methods are of order $\operatorname O(n^3)$, which is a significant improvement over $\operatorname O (n!)$.